vaclav2016/xmppredis/README.md

 This project allow build authrization scheme for Your site without keeping password into DB:

-1. Customer of Your site enter his jabber jid on Web-form
+1. Customer of Your site enter his jabber jid on Web-form.
-2. Script receive jid, generate random password, store password at user-session and send it to Customer jid.
+2. Script receive jid, generate random password, store jid/password at user-session and send password to Customer jid.
 When I say "user-session", I dont mean 'cookies'.
-3. Customer receive password and enter it.
+3. Customer receive password and enter it on Web-form.
 4. Script receive password from Web-form and check him with session-stored password.

 So, nobody can steal your passwords database.
 Also, in this case, target for bruteforce attacks will be Customer's jabber service instead Your Site.